 The chariot of Bhatbhateni Devi also carried, which is collided with the chariot of Tundaldevi 3 times at the end of the festival.
 During this festival, unique idols are prepared from steamed rice and worshipped.

 The day before chariot pulling day, a huge celebration is seen at the temple of Tundaldevi followed by worship of Bhatbhateni at Naxal.
 The festival officially starts on Chaitra Chaturdashi by erecting Linga every year.

-According to Hindu mythology, Tunaldevi of Hadigaun, Mahamaya Devi of Naxal, and Bhairav Devi of Nuwakot, the three sisters, came to take bath at Gahana Pokhari.
+According to Hindu mythology, Tunaldevi of Hadigaun, Mahamaya Devi of Naxal, and Bhairav Devi of Nuwakot, the three sisters, came to take a bath at Gahana Pokhari.
 It is said that while bathing, Bhairav Devi lost her jewel in the lake.

-She didn’t have enough time to search for the jewel as she has to return to Nuwakot, so she asked Tunaldevi and Bhatbhateni Devi to search for it.
+She didn’t have enough time to search for the jewel as she had to return to Nuwakot, so she asked Tunaldevi and Bhatbhateni Devi to search for it.
 Hence, as a remembrance of this day, Gahana khojne jatra is celebrated in Hadigaun.

 19) Bish Hazari Lake